arbor-sim/arbor/doc/single_cell.rst

 .. note::
-    NEURON represents morphologies as a tree of cylindrical *segments*, whereas in Arbor the radius can vary linearly between two sample locations.
+    NEURON represents morphologies as a tree of cylindrical *segments*, whereas in Arbor the radius can vary linearly along segments.

     A cylinder with equal diameter and length is used to model spherical somata in NEURON, which coincidently has the same surface area as a sphere of the same diameter.